HaxeFoundation/haxe-evolution/proposals/0000-integer-data-types.md

 ## Drawbacks

 The problem will be with the implicitly vars if the user think assigment of the 4294967295 will lead to Int64, not UInt, so maybe the type should be mandatory for values above 2147483647 ?
-It won't be a problem if usin only signed integer types ( Int, Int64, BigInt)
+It won't be a problem if using only signed integer types ( Int, Int64, BigInt)

 ## Alternatives